 The Core (Retirement Investing): This is the real wealth-building engine.

 - Tax-Advantaged Accounts: Look into retirement accounts available in your country.
 Many offer tax benefits that supercharge your savings.
-Whether it’s a pension scheme, retirement account, or tax-sheltered savings plan, check what’s available where you live—these accounts can make a huge difference.
+Whether it’s a pension scheme or retirement account, check what’s available where you live.
+These accounts can make a huge difference.

 - Keep it Simple: You don’t need to be a stock-picking genius.
 Start with low-cost, broadly diversified Index Funds or ETFs.
 Something that tracks a major market index (like the S&P 500, FTSE All-World, or a global stock index) is perfect for beginners.